b. Sagamihara, Japan 1956

 Renée Rey is an award-winning painter living in New York City and southwest Florida.

-Trans disciplinary studies and a Jewish/Christian/French/Armenian/USA multi-cultural background influence her work.
+She holds an MBA in Management/Concentration in Entrepreneurship and Innovation, MA in Jewish Education and undergraduate degrees in Judaic Studies and Interior Design.
 Rey has studied painting, drawing, art history, performance art, sound design and interior architectural design on the undergraduate level and film and computer art on the graduate level.
 For over 10 years, she taught painting, drawing, creative expression and interior design to adults and children.

 Art curators and gallery professionals nationally have taken notice.
 In March 2017, she was awarded Best in Show in Art Encounters National Competition 2017, a national juried exhibit, Frederick O. Watson Gallery, von Liebig Art Center, Naples, FL, by Jurors Jade Dellinger, Director, Bob Rauschenberg Gallery, Fort Myers, FL, Alejo Benedetti, Curatorial Assistant, Crystal Bridges Museum of American Art, Bentonville, AR, and Mallory O’Connor, Professor of Art History, Emerita, Santa Fe College, Gainesville, FL.
 Her paintings have been selected for exhibit at the Farmington Museum, New Mexico by Dr. Julie Sasse, Chief Curator, Curator of Modern and Contemporary Art, and Curator of Latin American Art at the Tucson Museum of Art, Tucson, AZ for a national juried exhibit and Florida Contemporary 2015 Exhibition, Baker Museum, Artis-Naples, Naples, FL, and by Gisela Carbonell, Director of Curatorial Affairs and Curator of Special Collections, at the Artis-Naples, Baker Museum, Naples, FL.
 Rey's paintings have been in exhibitions curated by Erin Wright, Curator at Los Angeles Museum of Contemporary Art, Los Angeles, CA, Zoe Larkins, Associate Curator, Museum of Contemporary Art, Denver, CO, and Susan Welsh, Executive Director, Macon Museum of Arts and Sciences, Macon, GA.